SixRQ/primeservice/README.md

 # Prime Service

-A RESTful service that takes a number as input and calculates all prime numbers up to and including the passed number.
+A RESTful service that takes an initial number as input and calculates all prime numbers up to and including the passed number.

 The service supports both JSON and XML return types as specified in the request header.

 ### Running the application

-The application can be run on a Linux operating system using the gradle task bootRun
+The application can be run on a Linux operating system using the gradle task **bootRun**

 ```./gradlew bootRun```